JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-1/index.md

 ## Loading Data with Hooks

 Let's say we have a REST API with a list of [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) games.
 I mean, why not?

-We want to load the list display the games.
+**Requirement:** We want to load the list and display the games.

 ![my favourite commodore 64 games](./game-list.png)